Enjoy a cheesy, creamy cauliflower Au Gratin casserole with rich béchamel sauce topped with a crusty layer of breadcrumbs and cheese.

 Then remove it from the heat and add in your cheese, nutmeg and seasonings.
 The cheeses will thicken it up some more to this yummy, creamy, cheesy sauce full of delicious goodness.

-One word of advice is to drain that cauliflower until it’s bone dry.
+One word of advice is to dry that blanched cauliflower until it’s bone dry.
 Any excess liquid will make your casserole watery!
 I’ve made this mistake before so take it from me.
 Bring out that colander and drain that cauliflower!
+You can even take that extra step and pat them dry with some paper towels.

 And that’s about it.
-Despite the labor of love needed to make a roux from scratch and a bechamel sauce, it’s well worth it in the end.
-So take the time and enjoy the cauliflower au gratin!
+Despite the labor of love needed to make a roux and bechamel sauce from scratch, it’s well worth it in the end.
+So take the time and enjoy this cauliflower au gratin recipe.
+Let me know how you liked it, what substitutions you made and what you paired it with in the comments below!

 ♡ If you liked this recipe, giving it a star rating ★★★★★ in the comments below really helps!
 For more recipes, subscribe to my newsletter or follow me on Facebook, Instagram and Pinterest.